 6. POWERTEC Clamps (Budget Pick)

-If you are looking for quantity versus high end cost, then Powertec is a niche woodworking manufacturer that produces a range of woodworking products.
+If you want quantity versus high-end cost, Powertec is a niche woodworking manufacturer producing various woodworking products.

 And at a worthy discount to other manufacturers of parallel clamps that lets you buy a few more clamps.